NHL on NBC: 2007 playoffs controversy

-On May 19, 2007, during the Stanley Cup playoffs, NBC angered many fans and journalists when it pre-empted coverage of the overtime period of the tied Game 5 of the Eastern Conference Finals between the Ottawa Senators and Buffalo Sabres, a game where the Senators could potentially advance with a win, instead going directly to pre-race coverage of the Preakness Stakes horse race.
-A typical "Triple Crown" horse racing broadcast generally contains about two hours of pre-race coverage, with the actual races lasting two or three minutes.
+On May 19, 2007, during the Stanley Cup playoffs, NBC angered many fans and journalists when it pre-empted coverage of the overtime period of the tied Game 5 of the Eastern Conference Finals between the Ottawa Senators and Buffalo Sabres, a game in which the Senators could have potentially advanced with a win, instead going directly to pre-race coverage of the Preakness Stakes horse race.
+A typical "Triple Crown" horse racing broadcast generally contains about two hours of pre-race coverage, with the actual races lasting only two or three minutes.
 Coverage of the overtime period was shifted to Versus, the league's cable partner, although viewers in Buffalo and Rochester were able to continue watching the game on local NBC affiliates in the respective markets, WGRZ and WHEC-TV.

-The move was originally seen not only as a snub of small-market teams (such as and not just the Sabres), but of hockey in general.
+The move was originally seen not only as a snub of small-market teams (such as and not just the Sabres), but hockey in general.
 Even worse, many hockey fans did not realise that Daniel Alfredsson scored the series-winning goal at 9:32 of overtime at 5:20 p.m.
 ET until NBC showed the highlights.
+That was later repeated, in 2026, when NBC advising the viewers that the gold medal game would air at 1:10 p.m.
+ET over on USA Network, while figure skating aired at 1 p.m.
+ET over on NBC, except that fans got to see the entire USA-Canada entire overtime period on NBC and the goal that won it, later presented in the highlights during its primetime coverage dubbed as Primetime in Milan.
 However, NBC and the NHL later revealed that the Preakness deal had been made several years before and contained mandatory advertising commitments during the pre-race build-up.
 Both sides could have agreed that the entire game would air only on Versus or begin earlier in the day, but the NHL wanted at least one Eastern Conference Finals game to air on NBC and said that it does not schedule with the assumption that games will go into overtime.
 Moreover, an earlier start time could not be arranged because the broadcast window was fixed in advance, and both the NHL and NBC needed the flexibility to pick the Western Conference Finals for that window if they so desired.